jpeddicord/askalono/CONTRIBUTING.md

 GitHub provides additional document on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

+### Project-specific notes

+- Please ensure your changes are formatted according to `cargo fmt`.
+- Do check for linting errors with `cargo clippy`.
+If you're having trouble with this, feel free to ask for help.
+- Documenting your changes in `CHANGELOG.md` (in the Unreleased section) would be awesome, but is not required.
+- If you can, try to write some tests for your change (if it addresses a bug) or feature.
+Again, feel free to ask for help.
+Our CI will run these tests to ensure your code never breaks with future changes.

 ## Finding contributions to work on
 Looking at the existing issues is a great way to find something to contribute on.
-As our projects, by default, use the default GitHub issue labels ((enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any ['help wanted'](https://github.com/amzn/askalono/labels/help%20wanted) issues is a great place to start.
+As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any ['help wanted'](https://github.com/amzn/askalono/labels/help%20wanted) issues is a great place to start.

 ## Code of Conduct